-The Office of Sustainability is developing 10 case studies highlighting costs and strategies to decarbonize existing single-family homes.
-Case studies will include energy efficiency; heat pump water heating, space heating, and clothes drying; induction cooking; solar; battery backup; and electric vehicle charging.
-Case studies will also quantify the costs and/or savings of electrification over time for the homeowner.
-Results to come by the end of June 2022.
+The Office of Sustainability developed 10 case studies highlighting costs and strategies to decarbonize existing single-family homes.
+The case studies include energy efficiency; heat pump water heating, space heating, and clothes drying; induction cooking; solar; battery backup; and electric vehicle charging.
+The case studies also quantify the costs and/or savings of electrification over time for the homeowner.
+View case studies.

 Heat Pump Water Heater Permit Research Report

 In the spring of 2021, the Office of Sustainability conducted a research project to understand the building permit processes and costs for the installation of heat pump water heaters in existing single family homes.
 The final report detailing the findings and recommendations is posted here: 2021 San Mateo County HPWH Permit Project Final Report.